belbob/mgmt-playground/README.md

 ## how to use config-mgmt

-You find everything about config-mgmt at https://github.com/purpleidea/mgmt
+You find everything what you need about config-mgmt at https://github.com/purpleidea/mgmt

 ## some issues